burdiuz/traceability-matrices/README.md

 Parameters:

 - `--target-dir` - required, path to directory with coverage reports.
 - `--total` - optional, defines global coverage threshold, value can be between 0 and 100.
-Fails command if combined coverage of all feature does not meet threshold.
+Fails command if combined coverage of all features does not meet threshold.
-- `--per-feature` - optional, defines coverage threshold applies to every feature, value can be between 0 and 100.
+- `--per-feature` - optional, defines coverage threshold applied to each feature, value can be between 0 and 100.
 Fails command if at least one feature does not meet threshold.

 Example: